Blog/Migration

 The one field we still can't auto-map

 DockMaster has a free-text "Dealer Notes" field on every hull.
 It's a 4,000-character blob.
 According to DockMaster's own documentation, it's meant for things like "scratch on port gunwale near cleat."
-In practice, 38% of the dealers we've migrated use it as an informal tagging system.
+In practice, dealers use it as an informal tagging system, and Fish Tale was no exception.

 We see entries like: